Who pays the repair costs for unblocking drains?

 To find out whose responsibility is it to repair blocked drains – property owner, council or tenant, a plumber should be called to identify the root cause and location of the blockage.
 If the blocked drains are in your property, it is your responsibility or your tenants.

 However, there are a lot of grey areas and there should be ample evidence to pinpoint which party caused the damage.
 If the blockage is outside your property, your local council is responsible.
-Contact your local plumber, they can tell you who is responsible for the blocked drains and claim the expenses from council if needed.
+Contact your local plumber, they can tell you who is responsible for the blocked drains and claim the expenses from the council if needed.

 Common reasons for blocked drains